 Kayaking in Desolation Sound, Sunshine Coast, Photo Destination BC Andrew Strain

-Although inaccessible by road, Gibsons is the main marine gateway to the Sunshine Coast.
+Gibsons is the main marine gateway to the Sunshine Coast in the Vancouver, Coast & Mountains region.
 Gibsons is best known in Canada as the setting for the popular CBC Television series “The Beachcombers”.
-The residence and visitors of Gibsons can expect a temperate coastal climate, with mild winters and warm, dry summers.
-Gibsons has become a popular vacation destination, and has been named the “Most Liveable Community in the World” (under 20,000 population).
-In 2005, the community won the Berkeley Springs International Water Tasting Contest, for having the best-tasting water in the world.
+The residents and visitors of Gibsons can expect a temperate coastal climate, with mild winters and warm, dry summers.
+Gibsons has become a popular vacation destination, and in 2009 was named the “Most Liveable Community in the World” (under 20,000 population).

 Gibsons is located 4 km (2.5 mi) south of Langdale ferry terminal on the Sunshine Coast.
 From Vancouver, take the Horseshoe Bay Ferry in West Vancouver to Langdale and take Marine Drive into Gibsons.